modelscope/data-juicer/tools/postprocess/README.md

 # Postprocess tools

-This folder contains some postprocess scripts for additional processing of your processed dataset using Data-Juicer.
+The scripts in [`tools/postprocess`](.) are used for additional processing of your processed dataset using Data-Juicer, such as token counting, data mixing, and meta-field deserialization.

 ## Usage